Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Well, remember, a couple of things are going on.
 First from a pre-tax perspective as we indicated at Investor Day, given where our guidance is right now with the $50 million, we're at the low end of our individual MA number.
 But remember with the HIF coming back in 2018, that's going to impact the MER.

 While the MER was slightly up, there were a number of things driving the MER that ultimately pulled it down, but the HIF offset that because you put more back into benefits.
-With the HIF coming back, you'll have to reduce the MER and increase the (34:55) to reflect that HIF.
-So the components are going to change between the (35:01) ratio and medical cost ratio, but as it relates to specific pre-tax margin guidance, again, we're not providing 2018 guidance at this point.
+With the HIF coming back, you'll have to reduce the MER and increase the admin ratio to reflect that HIF.
+So the components are going to change between the admin ratio and medical cost ratio, but as it relates to specific pre-tax margin guidance, again, we're not providing 2018 guidance at this point.

 Operator